phocks/devblog/content/2024-02-15-in-browser-wasm-we-trust.md

 The `extern "C"` block pulls the `alert` function in from JavaScript and we "export" the `greet` function using `pub` so we can call it from JavaScript.

 Those `#[wasm_bindgen]` annotations are what bind our Rust code to JavaScript.
-They show the compiler where the Wasm module should interface with JavaScript.
+They tell the compiler where the Wasm module should interface with JavaScript.

 The `alert` function ... shows an alert box on the page.
 Cool.
 Let's do something a bit more interesting!